RGBCube/crash/README.md

 - To allow users to configure their own shells without superuser access (You can set the `SHELLS` variable to something like `.config/shell` and let users change that file).
+- To be able to hotswap between shells when using SSH.
+This is even more useful if multiple people who use the same user account on a machine use different shells.
+See the "Tips & Tricks" section.
 - To have a fallback shell in case your primary one, which is your login shell, breaks and you don't want to get locked out (especially useful when using new unstable shells like Nushell).